 - Language: While many disciplines disseminate research mainly in English, sometimes it can be a good idea to use other languages to communicate with the particular stakeholders you want to reach.

 - Indexing: Will your research be published in outlets indexed by major databases such as Web of Science or Scopus?
 Indexing can be of importance for funders, for bibliometric purposes, and for gaining visibility for your research.

 - Publication model: Open access or traditional journal?
 How important is it for you to keep your copyright and the ability to freely disseminate your research?
 Do your financers request open access?
 Even when you don’t publish open access, you can still open up your closed publications afterwards.
 For more information, visit this page.

 A course on how to increase the visibility and impact of your work is provided by the University Library for PhD candidates.
 For more information and enrollment, please visit this page.
-Support activities regarding grant applications are facilitated by the Grants Office, and can be found via this page.
+Support activities regarding grant applications are facilitated by the Grants Office.